Last updated on January 7, 2023

 I even went to Spark Notes and looked up The Lord of the Rings to see what they had to say.
 Having won several Academy Awards, I knew there would be a plethora of ideas to get me in my thinking mode.

 Specifically, the books I read from J.R.R.
 Tolkien were The Fellowship of the Ring, The Two Towers, and The Return of the King.
 I had not read these books before.
 I had previously read The Hobbit, so when I began reading, I had that background.
-I had also seen all three movies, though, by the time I watched the third one in the trilogy, I was pretty much lost in Gondor somewhere and missed the battle.
+I had also seen all three movies, though by the time I watched the third one in the trilogy, I was pretty much lost in Gondor somewhere and missed the battle.
 I think I fell asleep.

-The book I read from the Narnia series was The Horse and His Boy.
+The book I read from the Narnia Series was The Horse and His Boy.
 I had not read this story before, though I am fairly familiar with most of the other Narnia books and have also seen the movies The Lion, The Witch and The Wardrobe, Prince Caspian, and The Dawn Trader.
 At some level, prior knowledge of works by both authors influence my assessment here.

 Light versus Darkness:

-I found The Lord of the Ring Series to be very dark; for example, the emphasis on evil stemming from the one ring that needed to be destroyed before it was too late.
+I found The Lord of the Ring Series to be very dark; for example, the emphasis on evil stems from the one ring that needed to be destroyed before it was too late.
 Sometimes the things we loathe are the things that most fascinate us, however.
 I started questioning, what in my life is the ring?
 What evil taunts me, consumes me, distracts me, overwhelms me?
 And the more power I give it over me, the more of myself I lose to it.
 So while the idea of the ring is captivating and thought-provoking, it is also dark and foreboding.

 Story-telling — which content did I enjoy more?